“If all you have is a hammer, then every problem will appear as a nail to you”

 Hang on, we are almost there.

-Step 1: We start by creating the first marketing mix model – easiest way to get your first reads of incrementality and marginal metrics in place
+Step 1: Start by creating the first marketing mix model – easiest way to get your first reads of incrementality and marginal metrics in place.
+Be aware of all the assumptions that go into the modelling process (in the next section we will list some of the key items to be mindful of)

-Step 2: Validate the model by quickly going through its goodness of fit metrics, backtesting errors, and also by quickly checking its forecasting accuracy over a period of at least, 1-2 months into the future
+Step 2: Validate the model by quickly going through its goodness of fit metrics, backtesting/holdout errors and also by quickly checking its forecasting accuracy over a period of, at least, 1-2 months into the future

 Step 4: Generate initial set of recommendations, including Testing Hypotheses